 As you curve around The President and start heading northwest, the Kiwetinok Peak should be visible.
 The trail begins to descend along some more nice switchbacks.
 You'll cross the Little Yoho River on a nice bridge.
 This will drop you at the Alpine Club of Canada Hut, the Stanley Mitchell Hut.
 This hut is very cozy and is open for stays.
 People use it if they are planning to climb one of the near by peaks or to cut a long run up.

-.
+After the falls, take the Twin Falls Trail back south to the Laughing Falls Trail.
 This trail is largely flat, wider, and better built.
 Consequently, you'll see many more people on it.
 There are also a series of great waterfalls along it, including Laughing Falls from which the trail gets its name.
 The trail continues to level out and widen.
 From Laughing Falls back, it is probably a family friendly trail.

-.
+When you get back to the parking area, you should add on the final highlight of the valley - Takakkaw Falls, using the Takakkaw Falls Trail.
 This waterfall is one of the tallest around with a total drop of 1,250 feet.
 The trail to it is short, flat, and family friendly; a great way to relax after the strenuous loop.

 Land Manager: Parks Canada - Yoho National Park